edgelesssys/constellation/rfc/external-kms.md

 The measurement secret, together with a measurement salt (not secret) is used to derive the clusterID.

 *Changes for eKMS; regarding disk decryption:*
-* Recovery server accepts one KMS URI and one storage URI instead of a masterSecret.
+* Recovery server accepts KMS URI, storage URI and kms/storage IAM secret instead of a masterSecret.
+During normal operation the KMS service has access to the IAM secrets through a mounted k8s secret.
+This secret is not available during initramfs.
 * For eKMS backends the two URIs can be used directly to request new DEKs.
 * For the cKMS backend the KMS URI can include an optional parameter that holds the masterSecret: `kms://cluster-kms?masterSecret=<masterSecret>`.